快猫短视频

 • Higher risk of rheumatoid arthritis

-• Increased risk for cataracts (clouding of the lenses of the eyes)
+• Increased risk for cataracts (clouding of the lenses of your eyes)

 • Increased risk for age-related macular degeneration, which can lead to blindness

-Many of the health problems linked to smoking can lower a person’s quality of life.
-Smoking-related illness can make it harder for a person to breathe, get around, work, or play.
-Quitting smoking, especially at younger ages, can reduce smoking-related disability.
+Many of the health problems linked to smoking can also lower your quality of life.
+Tobacco-related illness can make it harder to breathe, get around, work, or play.
+Quitting tobacco, especially at a younger age, can reduce tobacco-related disability.

-How smoking tobacco can affect children and teens
+How using tobacco can affect children and teens

-Children and teens who smoke regularly tend to have more health problems than kids who don’t, such as:
+Children and teens who use tobacco, or who are regularly exposed to secondhand smoke, tend to have more health problems than kids who don’t.

 • Coughing spells